Strawberry Pretzel Dessert is the ultimate summer dessert, especially when you’re looking for something sweet to take to potlucks!

 - Dissolve strawberry jello in boiling water.
 Allow to cool until mixture is about the consistency of egg whites.
 Stir in sliced strawberries and spread over cream cheese layer.
 Refrigerate until set.

-This post was originally created for Centsless Meals where I’m a contributor and has been updated with more fun facts and tidbits for your reading pleasure.
+This post was originally created in June 2018 and has been updated with more fun facts and tidbits for your reading pleasure.